ysndr/MSc-Thesis/chapter/background.md

 JSON-RPC (v2) [@json-rpc] is a JOSN based lightweight transport independent remote procedure call protocol used by the LSP to communicate between language server and client.

 The protocol specifies the general format of messages exchanges as well as different kinds of messages.
-The following snippet [#lst:json-rpc-req] shows the schema for request messages.
+The following snippet [@lst:json-rpc-req] shows the schema for request messages.

 ```{.typescript #lst:json-rpc-req caption="JSON-RPC Request"}
 // Requests